What Are the Five Estates

 So where does that leave us?

-We believe the Fifth Estate should mean something even older, deeper, and more essential:
+We believe the Fifth Estate should mean something even older, deeper, and more essential: The power of the people to write and pass their own laws.

-🚪 Our Role: When the Other Estates Don’t Work for Us
+Our Role: When the Other Estates Don’t Work for Us

 The Fifth Estate exists for one purpose: